 10. Counting the carbon cost

 One way to deal with the massive impact of our food system on the planet would be to set prices of produce based on their environmental toll, steering people towards more sustainable choices, while raising funds to help protect the climate.
 A study published last year by researchers in Germany sought to put a number on the environmental and social impact of different foods, suggesting surcharges of up to 146% on meat products and 71% for dairy.
 As policy ideas go, it’s not an obvious vote-winner.
-But if one is certain about the future of food, it’s that one way or another, we must eventually reckon with its true environmental cost.
+But if one thing is certain about the future of food, it’s that one way or another, we must eventually reckon with its true environmental cost.

 The startup that’s changing how the world sees coffee